-Granite is a solid, durable and natural stone.
-Granite is a rock that is formed under the earth’s surface from it’s magma, which is composed of a variety of minerals such as quartz, feldspar, and mica.
-Granite got its name from the latin word “granum” which means grain.
-This is because it is a course grained mineral.
+Granite is a solid, durable, and natural stone.
+Granite is a rock that is formed under the earth’s surface from its magma, which is composed of a variety of minerals such as quartz, feldspar, and mica.
+Granite got its name from the Latin word “granum,” which means grain; this is because it is a coarse-grained mineral.

 Where does granite come from?

 Granite comes from all over the world.
-A majority coming from Italy, Brazil, Norway, Spain, Africa, Egypt…(once you choose a granite we can let you know exactly where it comes from)
+A majority coming from Italy, Brazil, Norway, Spain, Africa, Egypt…(once you select your choice of granite, we can let you know exactly where it comes from)

 What are the benefits of granite?